 He performed in Andrzej Żuławski’s film about Chopin entitled La note bleu as the title character and made a guest appearance on Łukasz Barczyk's Influence, playing Ignacy Jan Paderewski in one scene.
 He also recorded the soundtrack to Jerzy Antczak’s film Chopin: A Desire for Love and Roman Polanski’s film The Pianist.

 Olejniczak has taught classes at the Academy of Music in Kraków, and held master classes in Poland, Canada, Columbia, Japan, China and the United States as well as classes at the Mozart Academy.
 He has sat on the juries of both Polish and international piano competitions, including the International Chopin Piano Competition (2015).
 In recognition of his outstanding musical achievements Olejniczak has received the Officer’s Cross of Polonia Restituta (2000), the Annual Reward of the Ministry of Culture in the music category (2003), the Gloria Artis Gold Medal (2005), and the Honorary Pearl of the Polish Economy in the culture category (2010).
 He has won seven Fryderyk Music Awards in total.

 Chopin’s music requires particularly sensitive performers.
 Any pianist can play it, but only under a true artist's fingers will it reveal all its beauty.
-You have to know how to find it in the musical notes but also in between them, as the richness of his music is not only found in the notes.
+One have to know how to find it in the musical notes but also in between them, as the richness of his music is not only found in the notes.
 Janusz Olejniczak is an exceptionally sensitive artist, he feels every note and all that is between them.
 He became famous after winning the 8th edition of the Chopin Competition in 1970 and he is a well-known interpreter of Chopin’s music till this day in Poland, although he has an extensive repertoire apart from that.